Islamic State says 'Schweppes bomb' used to bring down Russian plane

 On Tuesday, Russian President Vladimir Putin vowed to hunt down those responsible and offered a $50 million reward for information leading to the perpetrators.

-"We will find them anywhere on the planet and punish them," Putin said at a sombre Kremlin meeting.
+"We will find them anywhere on the planet and punish them," Putin said at a somber Kremlin meeting.

 Alexander Bortnikov, the head of Russia's FSB security service, said traces of foreign-made explosive had been found on fragments of the downed plane and on passengers' personal belongings.
 He said the bomb probably contained around 1 kilogram (2.2 pounds) of TNT.